Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 Alum tanning is also called tawing, and it is one of the oldest, most ancient ways to preserve hides and make leather.
-Usually, an alum-tanned piece of leather will be pretty stiff and if left in the solution too long, it can become brittle.
-This is why I don't stop at alum-tanning my skins and always add another process afterward to produce softer leather.
-I like to use the alum in my salt solution because it reduces "hair slip", which is when the hair or fur just falls out of the follicles due to the curing process.
+If left in the solution too long, a pelt in alum can become brittle.
+I like to use the alum in my salt solution because it reduces "hair slip", which is when the hair or fur just falls out of the follicles due to decay of the epidermis.
 I don't have any problems with slippage when I use the alum and salt solution.

 Important Note for Soaking Pelt

 If using a soaking method to cure your rabbit pelt, it's important to know when to remove it.
 Due to lots of environmental variables, it's not possible to say exactly when it's the right time to take it out.
 I have learned what the skin "should look like" when it's done curing, and roughly how it should feel.
 In my experience, this usually takes around a week, more or less.
 I believe a pelt is done curing when:

 - The skin is all one color, usually white depending on the animal

 - The skin feels consistently sort of rubbery - when I touch it, it no longer feels like the slimy, fragile skin of a rabbit but rather a swollen bit of rubber

 - If I rub my fingers just right over the skin, it makes a squeaking sound or at least feels like it could

 - Pulling very gently on a strand of hair does not remove the hair